ppy/osu-wiki/news/2020-05-08-mappers-report-april.md

 ---

-And that’s it for this month!
-Every month we try to make the Mappers’ Report shorter but we simply can’t.
+And that's it for this month!
+Every month we try to make the Mappers' Report shorter but we simply can't.
 It happens too much in the community which needs to be covered every month.
-And we’re very happy about it!
+And we're very happy about it!
 To see so many community driven projects.
-We’re excited to see what the next month has for us.
+We're excited to see what the next month has for us.
 Thanks for reading and stay safe and healthy!

 See you next month!